KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/prose-formatting-reference.md

 - metadata block matches the appropriate depth for the document's tier,
 - standard closing seal appears at the document end (or deliberate omission is justified),
-- header hierarchy is consistent and follows Title Case convention,
+- header structure is consistent and follows the canonical case conventions,
 - em dashes appear in their spaced form,
 - en dashes are reserved for ranges, hyphens for compounds,
 - quotation marks are straight,
 - bullet list punctuation is consistent within the document,
 - slash-spacing is preserved throughout prose and tables,
 - hypostatic ordering follows descending emanation sequence (L₅ → L₁ / IL₅ → IL₁) in static listings and ranges,
-- bold is used sparingly in technical register; saturated only in poetic register,
+- bold appears sparingly in technical register; saturated only in poetic register,
-- italics are used for note titles, foreign terms, and term-emphasis,
+- italics appear for note titles, foreign terms, and term-emphasis,
 - note format is consistent within the document or series,
 - chart definition columns do not end with terminal periods,
 - horizontal rules mark major boundaries only,
-- cross-references use canonical abbreviations and italics for full titles.
+- cross-references follow canonical abbreviations and italics for full titles.

 ---